Rogue Games raises $2 million to expand indie game publishing

 Rogue Games has raised $2 million in funding to expand its business of publishing indie games across a variety of platforms.
 Runa Capital led the round for Los Angeles-based Rogue Games, with participation from Mighty Capital and existing investors Including Grishin Robotics and others.
-Liquid 2 Ventures (Joe Montana & Michael Ma), and Ronnie Lott also joined the round as new investors.
+Liquid 2 Ventures (NFL Hall of Fame quarterback Joe Montana & Michael Ma), and Ronnie Lott (another NFL Hall of Fame member) also joined the round as new investors.

-In an email, Rogue Games CEO Mike DeLaet said the company has a strong pipeline of innovative games for the year, and the new funds will allow the company invest in new platforms, services, and ways to engage gamers.
+In an email, Rogue Games CEO Mike DeLaet said the company has a strong pipeline of innovative games for the year, and the new funds will allow the company to invest in new platforms, services, and ways to engage gamers.

 One of the big titles coming is Coreupt, a free-to-play 3D fighter being made for next-generation game consoles and the PC.